-Lauren Fink is a third year Ph.D. student in the Neuroscience Graduate Group.
-She received her B.M. in Percussion Performance from the Cincinnati College-Conservatory of Music and her M.Phil in Music & Science from the University of Cambridge (UK).
+Lauren Fink is a Ph.D. student in the Neuroscience Graduate Group.
+She received her B.M. in Percussion Performance from the Cincinnati College-Conservatory of Music and her M.Phil in Music & Science from the University of Cambridge.
 Her master’s thesis examined music’s ability to modulate eyeblink patterns.
-At Davis, Lauren uses eye-tracking and electroencephalography to characterize the neural mechanisms underlying music’s ability to influence attention and motor behavior.
+At Davis, Lauren uses eye-tracking, electroencephalography, and computational modeling to characterize the neural mechanisms underlying music’s ability to influence attention and motor behavior.

 Mitch Simon, PhD Student, Physiology

-Mitch Simon is a third-year Ph.D. student in the Physiology Graduate Group.
-He works in a lab that studies the heart and mechanisms of heart disease at the cellular level.
-Meanwhile, he hopes that his love for snacks isn't damaging his cardiac health too much.
-Mitch enjoys helping his friends with their writing and is currently looking for new friends to help.
+Mitch is in his fourth year with the Physiology Graduate Group.
+He works in a lab that studies the heart and its diseases at the cellular level.
+Meanwhile, he hopes his love for snacks isn't damaging his cardiac health.
+Mitch loves learning about all the research being done on campus, so come in and share yours with him!

 Tori White, PhD Student, Comparative Literature